 Now that we are using the AIR system, what is the process for reviewing disclosures?

-All disclosures will receive an initial administrative review by staff in the Office of Research and Economic Development.
-This will allow ORED staff, who are managing the launch of AIR and have long managed the larger system to which AIR belongs, to better monitor the functioning of the system.
+All disclosures will receive an initial administrative review by staff in the Office of Research and Engagement.
+This will allow ORE staff, who are managing the launch of AIR and have long managed the larger system to which AIR belongs, to better monitor the functioning of the system.
 With this approach, Department Heads/Chairs and other supervisors will not need to undergo detailed training on the administrative side of the system while we work through our inaugural disclosure cycle.
 Department Heads/Chairs and other supervisors will continue to play a key role in the determination process when a potential conflict of interest exists; they also will be given a summary report that indicates the Annual Disclosure status for individuals within their units.
-ORED staff will serve in a case management role, shepherding situations where a potential conflict of interest exists through the review process by coordinating communication and information, providing guidance on policy, and referring cases to the COI Committee when appropriate.
+ORE staff will serve in a case management role, shepherding situations where a potential conflict of interest exists through the review process by coordinating communication and information, providing guidance on policy, and referring cases to the COI Committee when appropriate.
 For those with known conflicts and/or existing management plans, this also will allow for greater streamlining of the review process.

 What is the COI Committee and what is their purview?

 The main function of the Conflict of Interest committee is to review COI cases that relate to research and other forms of scholarship.
 The COI Committee primarily reviews COI cases related to externally funded projects.
 For instance, we are required by federal regulations to evaluate, manage, and report COI in many instances when federal funding is involved.
 The COI Committee also may review research-related COI when external funding is not involved.
 This is most likely to happen when human subjects research is involved.
-This committee serves in an advisory role to the Provost’s Office and the Office of Research and Economic Development.
+This committee serves in an advisory role to the Provost’s Office and the Office of Research and Engagement.

 Need more information on Conflict of Interest?